Pasta e ceci

 The Roman version of the dish makes use of anchovies.

-In Puglia, the dish is known as ciceri e tria, a staple dish of the cuisine of Salento.
+In Apulia, the dish is known as ciceri e tria, a staple dish of the cuisine of Salento.
 The dish has been recognised by the Ministry of Agricultural, Food and Forestry Policies as a traditional Apulian product and is mentioned in the twenty-second revision of the list of products of 2020.
-According to the traditional recipe a portion of the pasta is fried and then re-added to the dish alongside chickpeas.